-- Utilize protocols above to determine the water levels in the monitoring well (or stilling well of streamflow station) and properly program and reference the installation. - Record the well identifier, the associated transducer serial number, transducer range, transducer accuracy, and cable serial number. - Employ transducers able to record groundwater levels with an accuracy of at least 0.1 foot, and confirm the instrument has sufficient battery life, and data storage capacity, and can accommodate a range of groundwater level fluctuations and natural pressure drift. - If employing non-vented units, consistent and coincident logging of barometric pressures is required. - Follow manufacturer specifications for installation, calibration, data logging intervals, battery life, correction procedure (if non-vented cables used), and anticipated life expectancy to assure that data quality objectives are being met for the GSP. - Secure the cable to the well head with a well dock or another reliable method.
+- Utilize the protocols above to determine the water levels in the monitoring well (or stilling well of streamflow station) and properly program and reference the transducer installation. - Record the well identifier, the associated transducer serial number, transducer range, transducer accuracy, and cable serial number. - Employ transducers able to record groundwater levels with an accuracy of at least 0.1 foot, and confirm the instrument has sufficient battery life, and data storage capacity, and can accommodate a range of groundwater level fluctuations and natural pressure drift. - If using non-vented units, consistent and coincident logging of barometric pressures is required. - Follow manufacturer specifications for installation, calibration, data logging intervals, battery life, correction procedure (if non-vented cables used), and anticipated life expectancy to assure that data quality objectives are being met for the GSP. - Secure the cable to the well head with a well dock or another reliable method.
 Monitor against potential future cable slippage by marking cable at the same elevation of the RP. - The transducer data should periodically be checked against hand measured groundwater levels to monitor electronic drift or cable movement.
 This should happen during routine site visits, at least annually, or as necessary to maintain data integrity.
+If drift is observed, the transducer should be removed and serviced before being reinstalled.

-The data will be downloaded as necessary to ensure no data is lost, undergo QA/QC checks, and be entered into the Basin's DMS.
-Data collected with non-vented data logger cables should be corrected for atmospheric barometric pressure changes, as appropriate.
+The data will be downloaded as necessary to ensure no data are lost, undergo QA/QC checks, and be entered into the Basin's DMS.
+Data collected with non-vented data logger cables should be corrected for atmospheric barometric pressure changes, as appropriate, prior to being entered into the DMS.
 After the technician is confident that the transducer data have been safely downloaded and stored, the data should be deleted from the data logger to ensure adequate memory storage remains.